 Nearly every leader will need to speak publicly at some point, whether at a corporate meeting, event, conference, or public venue.
 For those for whom public speaking comes naturally, these occasions may barely raise an eyebrow.

-For those, however, who are uncomfortable, nervous, or awkward when in front of a microphone, these experiences can be gut-churning, sweat-inducing affairs.
+For those, however, who are uncomfortable, nervous, or awkward when in front of a microphone, these experiences can be gut-churning, sweat-inducing affairs and might be needing or just wanting to improve their public speaking skills.
 Whether you’re an experienced speaker or a newbie, there is always something to learn when it comes to the skill.
+There are many ways to improve your public speaking skills, for example you could take part in Leadership and Communication Courses and see how they can improve your communication as a whole.
 Here is your guide to Public Speaking 101: Best Practices to Prepare Yourself.

 1. Tell a Story